foxlox/notco2_arduino/README.md

 I received a lot of offers for my project, but I wish to share this with other peoples who want to hack.

-Please do not criticize the source code, I'm really (but really!) much professional and tidier than you would consider me looking at it.
-It was born to hack, and then when it was working 100% I left it as it is.
+Please do not be surprised reading the source code, I'm really (but really!) much more professional and tidy than you consider me to look at it, it's really simple.
+It was born to hack, and then when it worked 100% I left it as it is.

 It bores me to refine it and I'll not do it just now that I want to share it ;-)